jantman/workstation-bootstrap/precision5760_install.md

 This documents my installation process on my new Dell Precision 5760 laptop, which came factory installed with Dell's Ubuntu 20.04.2 LTS image (kernel 5.10.0-1020-oem).

-The main goal is to install my standard Arch Linux desktop environment, along with enabling TCG/OPAL self-encrypting drive (SED) on the Kioxia KXG70ZNV1T02 NVMe SSD and UEFI Secure Boot.
+The main goal is to install my standard Arch Linux desktop environment, along with UEFI Secure Boot and TCG/OPAL self-encrypting drive (SED) on the SSD.
+I originally purchased the laptop with (due to either confusion or a mis-click) a _non self-encrypting_ Kioxia KXG70ZNV1T02 NVMe SSD.
+After receiving the laptop and discovering this, I swapped it out for a Samsung 990 Pro 2TB Gen 4 NVMe SSD (MZ-V9P2T0B/AM) from MicroCenter that supports OPAL 2.

 ## Pre-Installation / Hardware Delivery